intel/hexl/example/README.md

 Before selecting a method, first install Intel HE Acceleration Library following the instructions provided in the (README.md)[../README.md].

-## Method 1 (example program provided method)
+For all methods an example `CMakeLists.txt` is provided in the corresponding directory for building the example program `example.cpp` provided in this directory.
+Specifically, methods 1, 2, and 3 are found in the `cmake`, `pkgconfig`, and `vcpkg` directories, respectively.

-This method is provided in the `CMakeLists.txt` of the example program `example.cpp` provided in this directory.
+## Method 1 (cmake)

 Once you have installed Intel HE Acceleration Library.
 Then, in your external application, add the following lines to your `CMakeLists.txt`: